denten-books/plain-text/main.md

 idealism and extreme materialism.
 It is enough however to give a sense of what's at stake: not just a dry academic debate about the nature of art, but the very capability of art (and don't necessarily think "high art" here) to transform humanity.
-For Hegel, true art reaches for truth beyond matter, transcending the deterministic physical universe.
-By contrast, early formalists rejected reading for content, recovering formal properties of the text capable of revitalizing stale metaphors and ossified ways of thinking.
+For Hegel, true art reaches for truth beyond visible forms, and in the processing transcending the deterministic material universe.
+The early formalists rejected Hegel, emphasizing instead the text's outward formal properties as "devices" capable of revitalizing stale metaphors and ossified ways of thinking.

 The division of text into form and content makes a difference in more utilitarian ways as well.
 For example, imagine the challenge of compiling all